-The Schedule Manager is a SAS Management Console plug-in that works with Platform Computing's Load Sharing Facility (LSF) to schedule jobs that you create in other applications.
+The Schedule Manager is a SAS Management Console plug-in that schedules jobs created in other applications (such as SAS Data Integration Studio) or SAS data step or procedure programs stored on a processing server.
+The jobs can be scheduled either by using Platform Computing's Load Sharing Facility (LSF) or by using the scheduling capabilities of a server's operating system.
 Using the Schedule Manager, you can

-- □ create job flows, which contain one or more jobs for scheduling. - □ create dependencies for jobs in the flow, which are criteria that must be met in order for the job to run.
+- \Box create job flows, which contain one or more jobs for scheduling. - □ create dependencies for jobs in the flow, which are criteria that must be met in order for the job to run.
 Dependencies can be based on time, other jobs, or files. - □ schedule a flow to run based on specified conditions (run once, run manually, or run whenever a dependency is met).

-The scheduled flows are run on a defined scheduling server under the control of the Flow Manager (part of the LSF software).
+The scheduled flows are run either on a defined scheduling server under the control of the Flow Manager (part of the LSF software) or on a operating system scheduling server.